Direct Loan Request Process

 - Make sure the MPN is for a Subsidized/Unsubsidized Loan for Undergraduates

 - Only needs to be submitted once, unless your MPN has expired (good for 10 years).

-- Announcement: Starting the 2021-2022 academic year, students will need to resubmit an "Annual Student Loan Acknowledgment."
+- Announcement: Starting the 2021-2022 academic year, students will need to resubmit a "Annual Student Loan Acknowledgment" each year.